Abraham David Sofaer: Career

 After law school, Sofaer served as law clerk to Judge J. Skelly Wright of the United States Court of Appeals for the District of Columbia Circuit (1965–66), and for Justice William J. Brennan Jr. of the United States Supreme Court (1966 to 1967).
-From 1967 to 1969, he was an assistant United States attorney in the Southern District of New York under Robert Morgenthau.
+From 1967 to 1969, he was an assistant United States Attorney in the Southern District of New York under Robert Morgenthau.
 His work focused on the use by Americans of foreign banks and other financial institutions to violate U.S. laws.

-From 1969 to 1979, Sofaer was a professor of law at Columbia University School of Law, during which time he wrote War, Foreign Affairs, and Constitutional Power, an authoritative historical account of the constitutional powers of Congress and the president to control or affect issues related to the international use of force.
-As a New York state administrative judge from 1975 to 1976, he handled the first major environmental action involving PCBs, specifically their discharge by General Electric into the Hudson River.
-After issuing an opinion holding GE liable despite its having been issue with a license, Sofaer worked with Peter Berle, then head of New York State Department of Environmental Conservation, Sarah Chassis, lead attorney for the Natural Resources Defense Council, and Jack Welch, then VP at GE to settle the case in an agreement joined by 17 environmental organizations.
+From 1969 to 1979, Sofaer was a professor of law at Columbia University School of Law, during which time he wrote the book War, Foreign Affairs, and Constitutional Power, an authoritative historical account of the constitutional powers of Congress and the president to control or affect issues related to the international use of force.

+As a New York state administrative judge from 1975 to 1976, Sofaer handled the first major environmental action involving PCBs, regarding their discharge into the Hudson River by General Electric.
+After issuing an opinion holding GE liable despite its having been issued a license, Sofaer worked with Peter Berle, then head of the New York State Department of Environmental Conservation, Sarah Chassis, lead attorney for the Natural Resources Defense Council, and Jack Welch, then a vice president at GE, to settle the case in an agreement joined by 17 environmental organizations.
 This work led to Sofaer being recommended to a committee established by Senator Daniel Patrick Moynihan (chaired by former White House Counsel Leonard Garment) to screen candidates for the federal district courts in New York state.

 Federal judicial service

 Per the recommendation of United States Senator Daniel Patrick Moynihan, Sofaer was nominated by President Jimmy Carter on January 19, 1979, to a seat on the United States District Court for the Southern District of New York vacated by Judge Marvin E. Frankel.
 He was confirmed by the United States Senate on March 21, 1979, and received his commission on March 23, 1979.
-His service terminated on June 9, 1985, due to resignation.
+He resigned on June 9, 1985.